-5.2.1 The term of office is three years and begins with the opening of the academic year.
+- 5.2.1 The term of office is three years and begins with the opening of the academic year.
 [Nov.
-6, 1945, March 7, 1967]

-5.2.2 The Clerk of the Faculty shall be elected according to the following procedure: [76-1]
+6, 1945, March 7, 1967] - 5.2.2 The Clerk of the Faculty shall be elected according to the following procedure: [76-1] - a.

-- a.
 The Clerk shall be a tenured member of the Faculty.
 [Statute 94, 76-1] - b.
 In February of the third year of the Clerk's term, the Governance Committee shall announce the impending vacancy and call for nominations.
-A letter nominating a Faculty member for Clerk and bearing the endorsement of five voting members of the Faculty may be submitted to the Governance Committee through its chair at least a week before the election.
-[76-1, 04-27] - c.
-The Committee shall prepare a list of all eligible persons who receive five or more such endorsements, ascertain that nominees are willing to serve, prepare a ballot listing all eligible and willing candidates, and distribute ballots for collection at the March meeting of the Faculty.
-Results of the election shall be reported to the Clerk for recording in the Faculty minutes.
-[76-1, 04-27] - d.
+A letter nominating a Faculty member for Clerk and bearing the endorsement of five voting members of the Faculty may be submitted to the Governance Committee through its chair at least two weeks before the March Faculty meeting.
+[76-1, 04-27 22-08] - c.
+The Committee shall prepare a list of all eligible persons who receive five or more such endorsements, ascertain that nominees are willing to serve, and prepare a ballot listing all eligible and willing candidates.
+The Committee shall distribute the ballot in advance of the March meeting of the Faculty, providing the Faculty at least four days to vote electronically.
+Results of the election shall be reported to the Clerk, who shall report the results to the Faculty at the earliest opportunity.
+[76-1, 04-27, 22-08] - d.
 When an acting Clerk is required for less than one semester, they may be appointed by the President.
 When the Clerk is to be absent from the College for at least one semester, they will be replaced by election for the entire year using the procedure noted above.
-[04-27, Rev. 13-3]

-5.2.3 The Clerk issues notices of and prepares agenda for Faculty meetings, prepares a tentative docket for the academic year at the beginning of each year, and urges committees to submit reports according to that schedule.
+[04-27, Rev. 13-3] - 5.2.3 The Clerk issues notices of and prepares agenda for Faculty meetings, prepares a tentative docket for the academic year at the beginning of each year, and urges committees to submit reports according to that schedule.
 The Clerk revises this docket whenever necessary and prepares an annual schedule of committee meetings before the start of the academic year.
-[April 3, 1928, April 2, 1968, 69-2, 69-3]

-5.2.4 The Clerk keeps the permanent copy of Faculty minutes.
-These minutes contain, in addition to items dealing with place, time, attendance, etc., (1) reports of "what was done" by the Faculty; (2) reports of "what was said" only when what was said offers a clarifying interpretation of successful Faculty legislation, i.e., legislation which passes the Faculty; and (3) no other items, except that reports of the various Faculty committees (both majority and minority reports when available), correspondence, and reports of the various administrative persons shall be appended to the minutes.
-[Statute 94, 79-3]

-5.2.5 The Clerk distributes copies of the minutes to designated administrative officers, Department Heads/Program Chairs, committee chairs, the College Archivist, and faculty who have requested them.
+[April 3, 1928, April 2, 1968, 69-2, 69-3] - 5.2.4 The Clerk keeps the permanent copy of the calls and minutes of Faculty meetings.
+The minutes contain, in addition to items dealing with place, time, attendance, etc., (1) reports of "what was done" by the Faculty and (2) summaries of "what was said" when what was said offers important information regarding the discussion of the proposed legislation or presented reports.
+[Statute 94, 79-3; Rev. 22-30 April 25, 2023] - 5.2.5 The Clerk distributes copies of the minutes to all voting members of the Faculty and other persons who are invited by the Faculty to attend (see Section 5.1.2).
 The President of Student Government receives minutes only of regular sessions, not of executive sessions.
 The minutes of the meeting are summarized by the Clerk at the beginning of each meeting.
-Complete copies of the minutes, including the text of committee reports, statistical data, etc., are on file in the Offices of the Clerk, the President, the Provost, the Registrar, and the College Archivist.
-Minutes before 1967-68 are in the custody of the College Archivist.
-[March 3, 1953, April 2, 1968, 75-4, 85-9, Rev. 1987, Dec.
-1996, 1998]
+Complete copies of the minutes, including the text of committee reports, statistical data, etc., are on file in the Offices of the Clerk and the College Archivist.
+Minutes before 1945-46 are in the custody of the College Archivist.
+[March 3, 1953, April 2, 1968, 75-4, 85-9, 1987, Dec.
+1996, 1998; Rev. 22-30, April 25, 2023]

 5.2.6 The Clerk attends meetings of the Board of Trustees and may participate in discussion but not vote.
-[Board, Sept.
-18, 1970, Added 2006]
+[Board.
+Sept.
+18. 1970.
+Added 2006]